Daju kingdom

-The Daju kingdom was a medieval monarchy that existed in Darfur (Sudan) from possibly the 12th–15th century.
+The Daju kingdom was a medieval monarchy that existed in Darfur (western Sudan), likely from the 12th–15th century.
 Its name stems from the Daju people, the ruling ethnic group.
 The Daju were eventually ousted from power by the Tunjur and the last Daju king subsequently fled to present-day Chad.
 The sources for the Daju kingdom are almost entirely local traditions collected in the 19th and 20th century and mentions by medieval Arab historians.